mcollina/ponte/README.md

 ## To do

+These are the new features you should expect in the coming
+months:

 * [ ] Better bootstrap sequence.
+* [ ] Add Web Hooks support.
 * [ ] Document configuration options.
 * [ ] Add WebSocket and Server-Sent Events support.
 * [ ] Add a Web App for reading and writing.
 * [ ] Add CoAP support.
 * [ ] Standalone persistence layer.

+Any help is very welcome, so feel free to submit a pull-request.

 ## Contributing to Ponte